PamirGhimire/visualServoing_ROSProject/README.md

 # ROS - Visual Servoing PBVS

-#### This repository is organized as an unusual way, all the codes are available under master branch but also under each specific branch owning the same name as the code.
-This allow a correct separation of the development and the working project.
+#### This repository is organized as follows: all the codes are available under master branch but also under each specific branch owning the same name as the code.
+The explanations on this readMe are about Visual Servoing in general, and birds-eye-view of our project.
+To find out details regarding running our implementations, please refer to the specific readMe's.

 **Table-of-contents**